andres20980/kasten-docs/docs/overview.md

 ## Overview

-By default, Generic Storage Backup will be disabled for all new
-    deployments of Veeam Kasten and for existing deployments when upgraded to version 6.5.0 or later.
-For more details, refer to this page.

 The Veeam Kasten data management platform, purpose-built for Kubernetes, provides enterprise operations teams an easy-to-use, scalable, and secure system for backup/restore, disaster recovery, and mobility of